SigurdSolberg/DDPN/README.md

 # DDPN

-This repository provides tools and methodologies for computing the distributed homology of datasets and for utilizing this for downstream machine learning tasks.
+This repository provides tools and methodologies for computing the distributed homology of datasets and for the utilization of this data structure for downstream machine learning tasks.
 Key components include:

  - Distributed Homology Computation: Methods for extracting topological features from data.